-The Housing Authority of the City of Austin (HACA) will receive written comments regarding the enclosed proposed revisions to the HACA FSS Action Plan during a thirty-day public comment period to commence November 20th, 2018 through December 19th, 2018.
+The Housing Authority of the City of Austin (HACA) will receive written comments regarding the enclosed proposed revisions to the HACA FSS Action Plan during a thirty-day public comment period to commence May 12th, 2020 through June 12th, 2020.
 HACA previously updated its FSS Action Plan in 2011.
-The 2011 FSS Action Plan was recently updated to provide further definition and explanation of the FSS Program and to include the new enrollments of Project Based Rental Assistance participants.
+The 2011 FSS Action Plan was recently updated to provide further definition and explanation of the FSS Program.
 The overall goals and objectives to the FSS Program remain the same, but the additional revisions will help provide more clarification and guidance to the staff who implement the program.

-All copy of the proposed changes is available in the links below.
-Copies of the full Action Plan are also available at the HACA Central Office (1124 S IH 35, Austin, TX 78704) or on our website at www.hacanet.org.
+All copies of the proposed changes are available in the links below.
+Copies of the full Action Plan are also available on our website at www.hacanet.org.

-All written comments are to be mailed or hand delivered to the following address:
+All written comments are to be mailed to the following address:

-Housing Authority of the City of Austin Attn: President and CEO 1124 IH 35 South Austin, TX 78704

-Or emailed to: Executive@hacanet.org
+Housing Authority of the City of Austin Attn: President and CEO 1124 IH 35 South Austin, TX 78704 Or emailed to: Executive@hacanet.org